 11. The Female Body and Spirituality in Ilse Fusková’s El Zapallo (1982) Series

 12. Who is Afraid of Natalia LL?
 Consumer Art (1972-75) and the Pleasures and Dangers of Feminist Art in Communist Poland

 13. An Icon for the Aged: Alice Neel’s Self-Portrait (1980)

 14. Phaptawan Suwannakudt’s Akojorn (1995): Connecting Women

 15. Into the grave and back: Psychosomatic passage through grief in Lindi Arbi’s Unearthed (2009)

-Brenda Schmahmann is Professor and the SARChI Chair in South African Art and Visual Culture, a research chair managed by the National Research Foundation (NRF) of South Africa, at the University of Johannesburg.
+Brenda Schmahmann is Professor and the SARChI Chair in South African Art and Visual Culture at the University of Johannesburg, South Africa.